musurca/narwhal/README.md

 # Narwhal

-A sqlite3 interface and ORM for Python, for enterprise JFA (just-fucking-around) programming.
+A Python sqlite3 interface & ORM, for enterprise JFA (just-fucking-around) programming.

 The Narwhal ORM is designed to perform object-relational mapping with a minimum amount of explicit instruction, allowing you to focus on more pressing JFA tasks.